DavidAleksanov/price-prediction-with-LSTM/README.md

-# price-prediction-with-LSTM
+# Price Prediction with LSTM

-This Python script uses an LSTM (Long Short-Term Memory) neural network to predict cryptocurrency prices based on historical data.
-The model is trained on past closing prices and can be used to forecast future prices.
+This repository contains a Python script for predicting cryptocurrency prices using LSTM (Long Short-Term Memory) neural networks.

 ## Features